 Other Environmental Hazards

 In addition to the above toxins, there are several potential things in nature that can cause toxicity.
 These are often related to other creatures.
 Bee/wasp stings and fire ant bites can cause allergic reactions while some spider and snake bites can be highly toxic.
-Other environmental hazards include mushrooms and contaminated water.
+Other environmental hazards include mushrooms, contaminated water, and licking or eating toads.
 The key to prevention is to keep your dog in your sight at all times.
 Do not allow your dog to roam free and keep an eye on the area around you while walking your dog.
 Dogs will be dogs, and curious noses are bound to explore, but it only takes a moment for that to turn into a dangerous situation.

 06 of 07